-A charge-off on your credit report can be tricky business.
+Charge offs on your credit report can be a tricky business.
 How do you approach the creditor or collection agency?
 Is it impossible to remove a charge off from your report?

 We’ll offer some ideas on the first question.
-And yes, it’s possible to remove a charge-off from your report – though, you’ll need to meet a few criteria.
+And yes, it’s possible to remove a charge-off from your report.
+However, you’ll need to meet a few criteria.

 While in college, Joe K. signed up for two credit cards with $1,000 credit limits.
 Before he graduated, he’d maxed out the cards, and was unable to pay the balances.

 Suzie Q. bought a car with an auto loan when she landed her first job.
-A year after being hired, the company went out of business, leaving her jobless and unable to continue to pay her car note.
-Other bills continued to stack.
+A year after being hired, the company went out of business, leaving her jobless and unable to continue to pay her car payment.
+Other bills continued to stack up.

 In each of the above scenarios, the results of each consumer’s financial woes were a slew of delinquent payments that led to charge-offs.
 These charge-offs were listed on their credit reports, making it difficult (if not impossible) for the consumer to secure future financing of any type.